It is The Gaelic Games Council of Britain’s policy that:

 The Gaelic Games Council of Britain will take steps to identify such information with individuals as part of the data collection process and agree its exclusion from publication.
 This exclusion may also include details relating to conflicts that cannot be managed as noted earlier in this policy document.

-Conflict Policy
+Council of Britain Conflict Policy

 Contact